bravetechnologycoop/brave-alert-lib/README.md

 **getAlertSessionBySessionIdAndAlertApiKey (async function(sessionId, alertApiKey)):** function that returns the AlertSession object with the given `sessionId` if and only if it is a session for a client using the given `alertApiKey`

-**alertSessionChangedCallback (async function(alertSession)):** function that will be called whenever an alertSession's values change; should be used to update the session in the DB
+**alertSessionChangedCallback (async function(alertSession)):** function that will be called whenever an alertSession's values change; should be used to update the session in the DB.
+Will return the respondedAtPhoneNumber for the alertSession

 **getLocationByAlertApiKey (async function(alertApiKey)):** function that returns the `Location` object whose Alert API Key matches the given `alertApiKey`, or `null` if there is no match